-We recognized a foreign currency gain of \$0.1 million and a foreign currency loss of \$0.2 million during the three months ended June 30, 2017 and 2016 respectively, reflecting the fluctuation of the U.S. dollar to the Russian ruble from the beginning to the end of each period.
+We recognized a foreign currency loss of less than \$0.1 million during each of the three months ended September 30, 2017 and 2016, reflecting the fluctuation of the U.S. dollar to the Russian ruble from the beginning to the end of each period.